aduffy70/LabNotes/_posts/2017/2017-02-02-R-module-for-partitioning-variation-among-explanatory-variables.md

   * [Vegan][1]

-Joel Nitta used it in his [Morea/Tahiti diversity paper][2] to partition variance in species richness (response) variables among different environmental (explanatory) variables using the "varpart" function.
+Joel Nitta used it in his [Moorea/Tahiti diversity paper][2] to partition variance in species richness (response) variables among different environmental (explanatory) variables using the "varpart" function.
+Does it work generally or is something about it specific to ecological data?

 [1]: https://cran.r-project.org/web/packages/vegan/vegan.pdf
 [2]: http://doi.org/10.1002/ecm.1246